 Management applies judgement in assessing indicators of impairment and reversal of impairment based on various internal and external factors.
 The recoverable amount of a cash generating unit or of an individual asset is determined as its fair value less costs of disposal ("FVLCD").
 The key estimates in management's determination of recoverable amounts includes future commodity prices, expected production volumes, quantity of reserves and resources, future development and operating costs, discount rates, and income taxes.
-For the six months ending June 30, 2023, the Company recognized a \$21.0 million impairment of E&E and a \$12.9 million impairment of PP&E due to the assets being reviewed under the Transaction (note 1) before reclassification to assets held for distribution (note 5).
-Details of the specific estimates and assumptions applied in the impairment analysis are provided in note 8 and note 9, respectively.
+For the nine months ending September 30, 2023, the Company recognized a \$21.0 million impairment of E&E and a \$10.7 million impairment of PP&E due to the assets being reviewed under the Transaction (note 1).
+Details of the specific estimates and assumptions applied in the impairment analysis are provided in note 7 and note 8, respectively.